nathanrsfba/creeping-dark/tools/readme.md

 are client-side only.
 The `serverfiles/options.sh` will control various aspects of this process.

+Note that the `serverfiles` folders gets copied *last*, so it can be used to, say, override configuration files that need to be changed for servers.

 Usage:
 ```
 $0 [-m MODDIR] [-n PACKNAME] [-v VERSION] [-s SERVERVERSION]